Balaton Park Circuit: History

 The main phase of construction for the Balaton Park started in 2019.
 The racetrack is owned by a private group of investors led by former racecar driver Chanoch Nissany, with the circuit's secondary goal to be to act as a test circuit for Nissan.
 The project was financed using the investors' own equity, without any involvement from banks or external funding.
 The circuit is intended to be a modern addition to Hungary's motor racing scene, complementing the older and well-established Hungaroring circuit.

 In September 2023, it was revealed that the circuit would be planned to be included in the Superbike World Championship in 2024, and it would be also the reserve venue of MotoGP World Championship in the same year before the return of Hungarian motorcycle Grand Prix to Hungaroring in 2025.
 On 26 October 2023, it was confirmed that the circuit will host its first World SBK race on 23–25 August 2024.
 However, on 7 June 2024, it was announced that the World SBK round at the circuit was replaced by the round at Circuito do Estoril due to the ongoing works at the circuit.
 On 19 September 2024, it was announced that the circuit would host both Grand Prix motorcycle racing and Superbike World Championship next year, the former would be held in August 2025, the latter would held in July 2025.
 For these motorcycle races, there were significant changes made for the circuit.
 Turns 6 and 7, instead of a double apex turn, was converted to two doglegs with a straight connecting the two, a chicane replacing the Turn 11 dogleg, and a tight Turn 13 that connects to a tight right-handed Turn 14 and into a left-handed Turn 15 that ensures walls will be further from the circuit, in which the layout length would be changed as 4.075 km for the motorcycle races while the original Grand Prix layout was also retained.

 World Superbike testing

-On 22 June 2025, a number of WorldSBK riders arrived at Balaton Park to test the circuit ahead of its debut round in July.
+On 22 June 2025, a number of World SBK riders arrived at Balaton Park to test the circuit ahead of its debut round in July.
 The Balaton Park test saw many WorldSBK riders get their first taste of the Hungarian circuit ahead of its debut on the calendar in July.
 Among those in attendance were Honda HRC duo Iker Lecuona and Xavi Vierge riding the standard CBR1000RR-R.